-This integration uses a log collector on a virtual machine (VM).
-The log collector receives third-party data and sends it to the Sophos Data Lake.
+This integration uses a log collector hosted on a virtual machine (VM).
+Together they're called an appliance.
+The appliance receives third-party data and sends it to the Sophos Data Lake.

 The key steps are as follows:

-- Add an integration for this product.
-This configures an Open Virtual Appliance (OVA) file.
+- Configure an integration for this product.
+This configures an image to use on a VM.

-- Deploy the OVA file on your ESXi server.
-This becomes your log collector.
+- Download and deploy the image on your VM.
+This becomes your appliance.

-- Configure Malwarebytes Endpoint Protection to send data to the log collector.
+- Configure Malwarebytes Endpoint Protection to send data to the applianceappliance.

 To integrate Endpoint Protection with Sophos Central, do as follows:

-- In Sophos Central, go to Threat Analysis Center and click Integrations.
+- In Sophos Central, go to Threat Analysis Center > Integrations > Marketplace.